nwtjs/nwt/README.md

 // The region() function returns sizing information
 // The return object has the following properties: top, right, bottom, left, width, height el.region()

+// Tests that a node intersects with node el.intersects(otherEl);
 ```

 Creating new node instances is easy using n.node.create().